What to Expect Before, During, and After Your Home Inspection

 📋 What to Expect in the Report

-• Even in well-maintained homes, I typically find 40 or more deficiencies.
+• Even in well-maintained structures, I typically identify 40 or more deficiencies.

 • In older, neglected, or distressed structures, it’s not uncommon to identify 80+ issues.